DigitalPublishingToolkit/Hybrid-Publishing-Toolkit-for-the-Arts/toolkit.md

 What is possible when using a hybrid workflow, focused as much on e-publications as on print?
 (Next to having digital publications running naturally from the workflow, instead of having to be forced out of the print oriented workflow, of course)
 * Version control can be more transparant
 * Adding elements other than text (videos, (color) images, links)
-* Extracting outputs from the material different from the book itself, such as abstract, booktrailers, personalized ePubs
+* Extracting outputs from the material different from the book itself, such as abstract, booktrailers, personalized e-publications
 * Better archiving as one can keep the structure of the text as well ...